UWCS/prog-comp-24-opt/README.md

 - The output of the optimised code must be the same as that of the original for all inputs

-That's all -- go wild.
+That's all - go wild!

 ### Getting started